top of page

 Amy Thompson has been a working artist for over twenty years.
 What started as a therapeutic exercise quickly turned into a passion and career.

-Schooled in writing, she learned that she could paint what she wanted, but couldn’t, express in words.
+While she was schooled in writing, she learned that she could paint what she wanted, but couldn’t, express in words.
 She considers herself an abstract emotionalist.
 What is seen as art for art’s sake, abstract’s stereotype of a random smattering and dismissal as fine art, is in fact, a dialogue between herself and the canvas and ultimately the viewer.

 Raw, unforgiving and brutally honest, Amy’s work is a truth, and in some cases, a confession.
 Inspired by her past and present, her themes can be found not only in the characteristics labeled as abstraction, but in her carefully chosen titles.